 But if you feel super unfit, set yourself small goals and build up.

-Even if you walk for just 10 minutes per day, that means heading in one direction for just five minutes, then back again.
+Even if you walk for just 10 minutes per day.

 24 Weeks Pregnant – Your Body

-At 24 weeks pregnant, you may begin to feel some achiness in your lower abdomen.
+At 24 weeks of pregnancy, you may begin to feel some achiness in your lower abdomen.